practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 CFLAGS = -w -fcommon #-O #-DCYGWIN #-DUWIN #-DIBMRISC #-Dsparc7 #-Dsparc8
 ```

-Then compile the Miranda sources with this command (with _CFLAGS="-w -fcommon"_ provided as an extra guard):
+Then compile the Miranda sources with this command (with providing compilation switches _CFLAGS="-w -fcommon"_ as an extra guard):

 ```
 $ make CFLAGS="-w -fcommon"